lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     [Back to Contents](#contents)

-    The key/value pairs provided as JSON in the request body will be available to the remotely executed script as variables.
+    The key/value pairs provided as JSON in the request body will be available to the remotely executed script as top-level variables.

     For example, you could execute the following request: